-Content Course number(s) or other educational requirements Specific Assessment Opportunity 1.
-Explain public health history, philosophy and values MPH 720, Administration of Health Care Organizations 720: Exam 1 questions require students to write a brief narrative of the history of Public Health, to compare and contrast the holistic vs the medical model of health, and to understand the evolution of health services from home care, poorhouses, and unsanitary filed hospitals (Florence Nightingale) to the hospitals of today.
-Quiz 2a question #2 requires students to identify the Flexner Report's (1910) role in reforming medical education and question #8 requires students to distinguish between the social justice vs market justice model of distribution of health services.
-MPH 754, Introduction to Epidemiology 754: Assessed by quiz 1-2 including questions on: the history of epidemiology (Quiz 1-2), and the history of the first use of administrative databases to study disease (Quiz 1-2).
-MPH 818, Social and Behavioral Bases of Public Health 818: Assessed in an assignment in week 2 where students learn about the history of public health and create a biographical sketch to examine the achievements of a significant figure in public health history.
-2. Identify the core functions of public health and the 10 Essential Services MPH 720, Administration of Health Care Organizations 720: Exam 1 questions #36 requires the student to list the 10 essential services and the core functions of public health.
-3. Explain the role of quantitative and qualitative methods and sciences in describing and assessing a population's health MPH 701, Fundamental Methods of Biostatistics 701: Assessed by homework 1, 5, 6, 7, 8, Exam 1, 3, and final exam.
-Students are required to describe the population's health with descriptive statistics (HW1 question 1- 3; Exam1 question 1, 4, 6, 7, 12) and use
+Course number(s) or other Content educational requirements Specific Assessment Opportunity 1.
+Explain public health history, MPH 720, Administration of 720: Exam 1 questions require students to philosophy and values Health Care Organizations write a brief narrative of the history of Public Health, to compare and contrast the holistic vs the medical model of health, and to understand the evolution of health services from home care, poorhouses, and unsanitary filed hospitals (Florence Nightingale) to the hospitals of today.
+Quiz 2a question #2 requires students to identify medical education and question #8 requires students to distinguish between the social justice vs market justice model of distribution of health services.
+MPH 754 Introduction to 754: Assessed by quiz 1-2 including Epidemiology questions on: the history of epidemiology (Quiz 1-2), and the history of the first use of administrative databases to study disease (Quiz 1-2).
+MDU 010.
+Costal and MPH 818, Social and 818: Assessed in an assignment in week 2 Benavioral Bases of Public where students learn about the history of Health skotch to examine the achievements of a significant figure in public health history significant figure in public ficaltin fistory.
+2. Identify the core functions of MPH 720, Administration of 720 Exam 1 questions #36 requires the public health and the 10 Essential Health Care Organizations student to list the 10 essential services and Services the core functions of public health.
+3. Explain the role of quantitative MPH 701, Fundamental 701: Assessed by homework 1, 5, 6, 7, 8, and qualitative methods and Methods of Biostatistics Exam 1, 3, and final exam.
+Students are sciences in describing and required to describe the population's health assessing a population's health with descriptive statistics (HW1 question 1- 3: Exam1 guestion 1, 4, 6, 7, 12) and use